Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Proof of Lemma 5.2

 where we have defined

-Therefore, $\mathcal{G}$ is completely positive.
-Indeed, in the first step we have applied that the comultiplication is multiplicative and the $*$-operation is a coalgebra homomorphism; see Equations~\ref{eq:defCWHAmult} and \ref{eq:defCWHAstar}.
-In the second step we have used that $S$ is an; see Equation~\ref{eq:propSCWHA}.
-The third equality follows from the relation between the antipode and the $*$-operation; see Equation~\ref{eq:propSstarCWHA}.
-Note that, for C*-Hopf algebras, $S = S^{-1}$; see Proposition~\ref{prop:someOnHopf}.
-The fourth step is a simple consequence of the fact that $\phi$ is a $*$-representation and the cyclic property of the trace.
-Finally, the middle term can be rewritten in the form $\phi(c_\omega y_{(2)} y_{(2')}^*) = \phi(c_\omega^{1/2} y_{(2)})\phi(c_\omega^{1/2} y_{(2')})^\dagger$ since $c_\omega\in A$ is positive central element and $\phi$ is a $*$-representation. \end{proof}
+Therefore, $\mathfrak{G}$ is completely positive.
+Indeed, in the first step we have applied that the comultiplication is multiplicative and the $*$-operation is a coalgebra homomorphism; see \cref{def:Cwha}.
+In the second and third steps we have used that $S\in\mathfrak{L}(A)$ is an algebra anti-homomorphism and the relation between the antipode and the $*$-operation; see \cref{remark:propsS}.
+Note that, for C*-HAs, $S = S^{-1}$; see \cref{prop:someOnHopf}.
+The fourth step is a simple consequence of the fact that $\Phi$ is a $*$-representation and the cyclic property of the trace.
+Finally, the middle term can be rewritten in the form $\Phi(c_\omega y_{(2)} y_{(2')}^*) = \Phi(c_\omega^{1/2} y_{(2)})\Phi(c_\omega^{1/2} y_{(2')})^\dagger$ since $c_\omega\in A$ is positive central element and $\Phi$ is a $*$-representation. \end{proof}